LiamEdwards931/Terminal-games/README.md

 ![Guess](readmeimg/guess.png)

-Player and Computer guesses are tracked visually on the board, the previous guess was A6:
+Player and Computer guesses are tracked visually on the board, the previous guess was A6 represented by O and hits by an X:
 - Computers guess on player board

 ![Guess-track-player](readmeimg/compguess.png)